AMarsh00/TopologicalNodes/README.md

 Release (make branch for just packaged useable code)

-Talk about everything in here:
+Talk about everything in the github

-Currently Trefoil Homotopy.py and outputs
+Link every example